 “We headed to Claytons Corner, where some chose the long walk to Mt Beatty, and others explored the area around the Clayton’s cottage – a place from a simpler time in Australian history – the former home of Clyde and Wyn Clayton.
 They had made their home there as Clyde was a Cray fisherman and so Wyn could be closer to her brother Deny King, a tin miner at Melaleuca.”

 Coral Expeditions Ships In Tasmania

 Comfortable and intimately scaled for the Tasmanian region, Coral Discoverer has a shallow draught to get up close to the rugged coastal beauty, ocean views from all public spaces, an expansive open-air sun deck, and all outside-facing staterooms.
 Coral Discoverer also hosts state-of-the-art expedition vessels including the Xplorer, zodiacs and kayaks allowing guests a more intimate experience of the remote Tasmanian coastline.

 UNESCO World Heritage Wilderness

-The Tasmanian wilderness is recognised by UNESCO for its ancient forests, and the best way to experience it is on foot.
-Sometimes guests feel daunted by the idea of a hike in Tasmania, but the walks included in this itinerary are very accessible, and often become the highlight of the voyage.
+The Tasmanian wilderness is one of the largest conservation reserves in Australia measuring approximately 1.6 million hectares.
+It boasts hundreds of archaeological sites, a vast diversity of flora and is home to several animals either extinct or threatened on mainland Australia.
+Recognised by UNESCO for its ancient forests, the best way to experience it is on foot.
 At Freycinet National Park, guests can walk to the Wine Glass Bay lookout, one of the world’s most photographed locations.
-The Fluted Cape Trek, at the southern end of the picturesque Adventure Bay, takes about two hours return, but rewards you with stunning views of Storm Bay.
-Another beautiful trek is the walk along the Mt Beattie track which rewards walkers with incredible views over Bathurst Harbour, Bathurst Channel and Melaleuca Inlet.
+The Fluted Cape Trek, at the southern end of the picturesque Adventure Bay, rewards you with stunning views of Storm Bay.
+Another beautiful trek is the walk along the Mt Beattie track which affords walkers incredible views over Bathurst Harbour, Bathurst Channel and Melaleuca Inlet.